AidanKenney/Tic-Tac-Toe/README.md

 As a user who has never played before, I would like an option for a quick tutorial so that I know how to play.

 As an impatient user, I want the game to end right when its a tie and no one can win so I don't waste my time.

+As a user who gets bored easily, I want to game to have sounds and visuals that keep me immersed in the game.